cwilbar04/gcp-end-to-end-nba-predictions/README.md

 CD set up conditionally based on folder pushes
   - NOTE: This only works if push to folder path, not on MERGE commands
+  - Need to set up anything that needs to be deployed in its own file path if at all possible